How to get more from your LinkedIn Company Page

 Advertising options via LinkedIn

 If you want to make more of LinkedIn’s massive global network in your marketing, you can boost a post to a targeted audience or create an ad.
 This strategy may be helpful if you want to reach out to a specific LinkedIn member profile, and LinkedIn has impressive and detailed targeting options for you to select from.
+LinkedIn has also recently added the ability to create thought leadership ads too.
+These allow you to promote a post by an employee to a targeted audience and showcase the expertise of your team or leadership.

 Summary